 Optimising existing electric infrastructure and rolling stock in order to reduce costs and energy consumption

-ELIPTIC aims to develop new use concepts and business cases in order to optimise existing electric infrastructure and rolling stock, saving both money and energy.
-The project strengthens the role of electric public transport, leading to reduced fossil fuel consumption and improved air quality.
+ELIPTIC aimed to develop new use concepts and business cases in order to optimise existing electric infrastructure and rolling stock, saving both money and energy.
+The project aimed to strengthen the role of electric public transport, leading to reduced fossil fuel consumption and improved air quality.

-To achieve this goal, ELIPTIC analyse 23 use cases within 11 cities (Barcelona, Bremen, Brussels, Eberswalde, Gdynia, Lanciano, Leipzig, London, Oberhausen, Szeged, Warsaw) and in three thematic pillars.
-The project will support uptake and exploitation of results by developing guidelines and tools for upgrading and regenerating electric public transport systems.
-ELIPTIC also advocates for an electric public transport sector at the political level and helps develop political support for the electrification of public transport across Europe.
-With a strong focus on end users, ELIPTIC use case analyses focus on three thematic pillars:
+To achieve this goal, ELIPTIC analysed 23 use cases within 11 cities (Barcelona, Bremen, Brussels, Eberswalde, Gdynia, Lanciano, Leipzig, London, Oberhausen, Szeged, Warsaw) and in three thematic pillars.
+The project aimed to support the uptake and exploitation of results by developing guidelines and tools for upgrading and regenerating electric public transport systems.
+ELIPTIC also advocated for an electric public transport sector at the political level and helps develop political support for the electrification of public transport across Europe.
+With a strong focus on end users, ELIPTIC use case analyses focused on three thematic pillars:

 - safe integration of e-buses into existing electric public transport infrastructure through recharging them “en route” and upgrading trolleybus networks with battery buses or trolleyhybrids and automatic wiring/de-wiring technology

 - smart energy management upgrade of electric public transport systems for rail

 - multi-purpose use of electric public transport infrastructure, e.g. for safe recharging of non-public transport vehicles.

 - Duration: June 2015 – May 2018

 - Coordinator: City of Bremen